s3701549/The-IT-World/README.md

 A: Most of my time is spent in the office writing code, discussing ideas with other developers.
 Sometimes I also need to troubleshoot issues raised by testers, fix bugs and explain how the system works.

 <h4>Q: What aspect of their position is most challenging?</h4>
-A: The most challenging aspect of my job is gathering the require
+A: The most challenging aspect of my job is gathering the requirements.
+Most of the time the business knows what they want, and we build our software accordingly.
+However, sometimes what they want is not really what they need.
+And because of that, we need to change or rebuild that causes delays and costly implementation which in turn might lead to over budget and behind schedule projects.
 <br>
 <br>
 <h1>IT Technologies</h1>